SavageCore/pth-highlight-author-thread/README.md

-Add background colour to threads you are Author of on PassTheHeadphones
+Add background colour to threads you are author of on RED

 ![Preview](http://i.imgur.com/EAa1IMF.png)